truenas/middleware/docs/userguide/freenas_jails.rst

 Once a storage has been added, it will be added to the tree under the specified jail.
 In the example shown in Figure 13.2d, a dataset named
 :file:`volume1/data` has been chosen as the "Source" as it contains the files stored on the FreeNAS® system.
-When the storage was created, the user browsed to :file:`volume1/jails/pluginjail/usr/local` in the "Destination" field, then typed in *test* as the directory.
+When the storage was created, the user browsed to :file:`volume1/jails/freebsd1/usr/local` in the "Destination" field, then typed in *test* as the directory.
 Since this directory did not already exist, it was created as the "Create directory" box was left as checked.
-The resulting storage was added to the *pluginjail* entry in the tree as
+The resulting storage was added to the *freenas1* entry in the tree as
 :file:`/usr/local/test`.
 The user has clicked this :file:`/usr/local/test` entry in order to access its "Edit" screen.

 **Figure 13.2d: Example Storage**